kubevirt/kubevirt-tutorial/labs/lab3/lab3.md

 crictl images
 ```

-Docker is also installed and running, just to provide the build fonctionality needed by OpenShift and to be demonstrated in the next lab
+Docker is also installed and running, just to provide the build functionality needed by OpenShift, and to be demostrated in the next lab.

 ### Storage

-A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator
+A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an cluster administrator.

 ```
 oc get pv